matloff/fasteR/README.md

 > **Your Turn:** That [[1]] expression in the body of **extractWords** was
 > crucial!
 Try the code without it, and see if you can explain the
 > result, which is not what we desire.
+>
+> <span style="color:red">Tip:</span>  This illustrates a common error
+> for beginners and veterans alike.
+The error message probably won't be
+> helpful!
+So keep this frequent error in mind, both when you're
+> writing code and viewing cryptic error messages.

 We can then call our **extractWords** function on each line of the file, say in a loop.
 We'll do this in the next section.